davidgriesel/03_streaming_service_database_queries/README.md

 <br>

 ### 4. Revenue and Customer Distribution by Country
-Customer activity was highly concentrated, with just 10 out of 108 countries accounting for 53% of all customers (315 of 599) and 51% of total revenue (¤35 155 of ¤66 888).
-Notably, the 10 countries with the most customers were also the 10 highest revenue-generating markets in identical order, indicating a strong alignment between customer volume and sales contribution.
+Customer activity was highly concentrated in a small number of high-volume markets.
+Just 10 out of 108 countries accounted for 53% of all customers (315 of 599) and 52% of total revenue (¤34 868,18 of ¤66 888,39).
+Notably, these countries also ranked identically in both metrics, indicating a strong alignment between customer volume and sales contribution.

 <table>
   <thead>